We may earn commission from affiliate links →

 Rent A Car Albania 1 – Drive On The Right

 Albanians, as we have mentioned, drive on the right-hand side of the road, so if you’re used to being a ‘leftie’ in this regard, you need to be aware of this and probably take it slowly until you get used to it.
-You have to be 18 years of age to drive in Albania, and you need to have a full license.
+You have to be 18 years of age to drive in Albania, and you need to have a full license to hire a car in Albania.

 Car Rental Albania Tip 2 – Rules Of The Road

-Albania’s road rules aren’t majorly different from other countries, but it’s worth reading up on it, just in case there are any glaring changes.
-You need to wear a seatbelt at all times, and that means everyone in the car, and you need to ensure you have third-party insurance – check this out when you’re hiring your vehicle.
+Albania’s road rules aren’t majorly different from other countries, but it’s worth reading up on it in case of glaring changes.
+You must wear a seatbelt at all times, which means everyone in the car, and you need to ensure you have third-party insurance – check this out when you’re hiring your vehicle.
 Also, you should not use a mobile phone when driving unless operating from a hands-free set.
 Drink driving is a massive no-no, and the legal amount of alcohol allowed in anyone’s system is minuscule, at 0.01 mg/ml; you can be fined massively if caught and have your license revoked.
-Every car should have a first aid kit inside; this is the law in Albania.
+Every car should have a first aid kit; this is Albania’s law.

 50km/h (31mph) in residential areas